piotrmurach/tty/README.md

 In well behaved command line application, any optional argument in a command is enclosed in brackets.

-For example, if the `file` is an option argument:
+For example, if the `file` is an optional argument:

 ```ruby
 module App